-- Wait with the towel on for an additional 30 minutes.
+- Wait for 30 minutes.

 - Wash your hair with a mild sulfate-free shampoo.

-2-3 times a week.
+- Do this 2-3 times a week.

 How This Helps

-2. Flaxseed Hair Gel
+2. Flax Seed Hair Gel

 You Will Need

-- 2 cups Filtered Water
+- 2 cups of filtered water

 - Turn off the heat once the liquid reaches a gel-like consistency.
-Set aside to cool.
+Set it aside to cool.

 How This Helps

-This natural hair gel does not leave product build up in your hair and boosts hair growth.
+This natural hair gel does not leave product buildup in your hair and boosts hair growth.

 How To Include Flax Seeds In Your Diet For Hair Growth

-1. Eating Raw Flax Seeds
+1. Eat Raw Flax Seeds

-2. Ground Flax Seed
+2. Ground Flax Seeds

-- Add the flaxseed powder to your oatmeal or soup.
+- Add the flax seed powder to your oatmeal or soup.

 - You can also add the powder to smoothies, cookies, muffins, or milk.